Don’t let skin cancer stop you from enjoying your holiday. Find Travel Insurance with Just Travel Cover today.

 Yes.
 Skin cancer is classified as a pre-existing medical condition or an illness you had before taking out your Travel Insurance.
 No matter your current stage, whether 0 through to 5, our Travel Insurance experts will try to help you find the right policy.

-Can I get Travel Insurance if you have skin cancer?
+Can I get Travel Insurance if I have skin cancer?

 Can I get Travel Insurance for terminal cancer?